Where are you located?

 Do your puppies shed?
 What about coat types?

 It is impossible for us to 100% guarantee that our puppies won't shed.
-Any doodle breeder that does is not being truthful.
-Most first generation Goldendoodles shed lightly; some can have moderate shedding.
+Some first generation Goldendoodles may shed lightly; some may have moderate shedding.
 F1 Goldendoodles are compatible for most families with MILD allergies.
-Most F1 Goldendoodles will have plush, straight to loose wavy coat which makes grooming their coat much easier to maintain.
+Most F1 Goldendoodles will have plush, loose wavy or straight coat which makes grooming their coat much easier to maintain.
 Occasionally, a F1 breeding will produce a more curly coat.

 What about Allergies?

-First generation (F1) Goldendoodles are not recommended for families with allergy issues.
-Breeders who claim their F1 Goldendoodles are 'hypoallergenic' or allergy friendly are either unknowledgeable or stretching the truth.
+First generation (F1) Goldendoodles are not recommended for families with moderate to severe allergy issues.
 While SOME F1's may be allergy friendly, there really is no way to predict which puppies are and which aren't.
-If you have allergies in your household you should consider an F1B goldendoodle.
-Although not every F1B will be allergy friendly, the chances are much higher.
+If you have moderate to severe allergies in your household you should consider an F1B goldendoodle.

 Can I breed my new puppy?